hargroa2/AlgorithmStudy/MasterTheCodingInterview/DataStructures/WhatAreDataStructures.md

 4. Searching - Find the location of a data item if it exists in a given collection
 5. Sorting - Having data be organized in a preferred order
 6. Access - Accessing the data that we have on our computer

+The different kinds of data structures are the following:

+- Arrays
+- Stacks
+- Queues
+- Linked lists
+- Trees
+- Tries
+- Graphs
+- Hash tables